garbados/couchdb/share/doc/src/query-servers.rst

 ----------------

-Support for `CommonJS Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ (introduced in CouchDB 0.11.0) allows you to create modular design functions without the need for duplication of functionality.
+Support for `CommonJS Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ (introduced in Cloudant 0.11.0) allows you to create modular design functions without the need for duplication of functionality.

 Here's a CommonJS module that checks user permissions: